researchsoft/website/content/blog/_global/list.md

 fragment = "list" # declare list fragment weight = 100
-section = "blog" # section to pull the list of pages count = 100 # Default value is 10
+section = "blog" # section to pull the list of pages count = 3 # Show at the end of each post images = true display_date = true # Default is false summary = true background = "secondary" title = "Latest Posts"
-images = true
-display_date = true # Default is false
-summary = true
-background = "white"
-title = "Latest Posts"
 +++